axibase/axibase-collector-docs/docker_metrics.md

-docker.memory.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, excluding sub-cgroups. docker.memory.activefile | Memory | The number of bytes of active memory backed by files, excluding sub-cgroups. docker.memory.cache | Memory | The number of bytes used for the cache, excluding sub-cgroups. docker.memory.failcnt | Memory | The number of times the container hit its memory limit. docker.memory.hierarchical.memorylimit | Memory |  The memory limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.hierarchical.memswlimit | Memory | The memory plus swap limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.inactiveanon | Memory | The number of bytes of inactive memory in anonymous pages, excluding sub-cgroups.
+docker.memory.activeanon | Memory | The number of bytes of active memory backed by anonymous pages, excluding sub-cgroups. docker.memory.activefile | Memory | The number of bytes of active memory backed by files, excluding sub-cgroups. docker.memory.cache | Memory | The number of bytes used for the cache, excluding sub-cgroups. docker.memory.failcnt | Memory | The number of times the container hit the memory limit. docker.memory.hierarchical.memorylimit | Memory |  The memory limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.hierarchical.memswlimit | Memory | The memory plus swap limit for the hierarchy that contains the memory cgroup, in bytes. docker.memory.inactiveanon | Memory | The number of bytes of inactive memory in anonymous pages, excluding sub-cgroups.